 Now Mexico City is adding to its mystique by launching a contest to find its own 7 Wonders of the world, and it's asking young Mexicans to help determine its top marvels.

-to choose their favorite sites from a list that includes everything from the city’s emblematic Angel of Independence monument, to the 100,000-seat Azteca Stadium, which hosted two World Cup finals. vote online
+Mexican youths can vote online to choose their favorite sites from a list that includes everything from the city’s emblematic Angel of Independence monument, to the 100,000-seat Azteca Stadium, which hosted two World Cup finals.

 The 7 Wonders initiative is the brainchild of Mexico City’s local government.
 It was created to commemorate Universal Children’s Day, which takes place each year on Nov.
 20. The project drew its inspiration from the seven wonders of the world list, which includes Mexico’s Mayan ruins of Chichen Itza.